 SLC has been running industry leading Think Tanks since its inception in 2009.
 They offer an opportunity to meet with colleagues from other authorities, organisations and experts involved in the transformation of leisure services in a challenging financial climate.

-SLC is also planning a further Think Tank for March 2020 in Leeds on the theme of ‘Optimising your Leisure Partnerships’.
+Our next Think Tank will focus on ‘Working towards a sustainable and effective sport, physical activity and leisure service’.
 This session is designed to help Councils improve their existing leisure partnership to ensure it remains sustainable and is better aligned to its strategic priorities.
+The Think Tank will be held on Wednesday 18th March in Leeds, at the offices of Womble Bond Dickinson.

-Both Think Tanks will be drawing on the soon to be published Leisure Services Delivery Guidance from Sport England, for which SLC has been the lead author.
+This Think Tank will be drawing on the soon to be published Leisure Services Delivery Guidance from Sport England, for which SLC has been the lead author.

 Further details are available on request.
 For more information call us on 01444 459927 or email email@example.com.